Professional practice

 Commercial dispute resolution

 Commercial dispute resolution, in both litigation and arbitration, is the core of Bibek’s practice.
-He has advised and acted in a wide range of commercial disputes as sole or junior counsel and continues to undertake work across the full spectrum of commercial disputes.
+He has advised and acted in a wide range of commercial disputes, whether or sole or junior counsel and regularly appears in the Commercial Court and Chancery Division on the full spectrum of commercial disputes, as well as in commercial arbitrations.
+Recent instructions include:

-• Lee v GSquare Capital & ors, junior counsel (with Joe Smouha KC), instructed by Goodwin Proctor, for the first and second defendant in a Chancery Division claim for fraud, negligence and breach of contract arising out of the sale of a pharmaceutical business.
+• Lee v GSquare Capital & ors, junior counsel (with Joe Smouha KC), instructed by Goodwin Procter LLP, for the first, second and fifth defendants in a Chancery Division claim for fraud, negligence and breach of contract arising out of the sale of a pharmaceutical business.
+Bibek acted for the First and Second Defendants in a recent application to strike out much of the Claimant’s claim against them: [2023] EWHC 3017 (Ch).

 • Flexiscale Technologies Limited v Bector & ors, junior counsel (with Iain Quirk KC), instructed by DWF LLP, in a Chancery Division claim for breach of confidence against an alleged fiduciary said to have sold opportunities in the Indian tech market to a third party in breach of fiduciary duty.